 Once upon a time, cinnamon was more valuable than gold.
-And while these days, most of us would rather get our hands on 24 karats instead of 24 ounces – a gold bar over a brown stick – this bark-cum-spice has just as much bite as it does bark.
-The potential health benefits of cinnamon could be stated as nothing short of astonishing.
+And while these days, most of us would rather get our hands on 24 karats instead of 24 ounces, it turns out that this aromatic tree bark could be more valuable than gold, especially when it comes to health benefits.

 1. Cinnamon may help treat Type 2 diabetes.

 Perhaps the most promising research pointing to the health benefits of cinnamon is linked to type 2 diabetes.
 While there is certainly no cure for this metabolic disease, cinnamon can be an important tool in managing its symptoms.